loshadki/whichmacshouldibuy/content/_index.md

 You should consider MacBook Pro 16" only if you specifically need an Intel-based Mac (see above if you need it), with a lot of RAM for running Virtual Machines, or if you need a laptop with a larger screen.

-Performance of MacBook Pro 13" with Apple Silicon for most of the tasks is comparable to the MacBook Pro 16" with the most expensive Intel CPU.
+The performance of MacBook Pro 13" with Apple Silicon for most of the tasks is comparable to the MacBook Pro 16" with the most expensive Intel CPU.

 ## How much Memory (RAM) do you need?
-8Gb, 16Gb, 32Gb...
+8 GB, 16 GB, 32 GB...

-When we talk between 8Gb, 16Gb, or 32Gb, I would suggest getting the maximum amount.
+When we talk between 8 GB, 16 GB, or 32 GB, I would suggest getting the maximum amount.
 Unfortunately, after you decide on the memory, it is impossible to upgrade your Mac to include more Memory.
 And that is the main reason why you should get the maximum.
-If we are talking about 32Gb and more, you probably know how much memory you need.
+If we are talking about 32 GB and more, you probably know how much memory you need.

-If you don't have a budget to purchase more memory and end up with 16Gb instead of 8Gb, is that bad?
+If you don't have a budget to purchase more memory and end up with 16 GB instead of 8 GB, is that bad?
 Not really.
 Does it mean you will not be able to open many documents on your Mac, with a lot of Tabs in the browser?
 Not at all.
 That means that you more likely will find things to be slower or impossible to perform when you try to render a Video, Watch a Movie, and work on a RAW Photo at the same time.

 Remember, I mentioned the speed of different types of Disks?
-All Mac Disks currently are shipping with NVMe SSD (with 2-5Gb/s read speed), Memory (RAM) has speeds of 15-30Gb/s (10 times faster).
+All Mac Disks currently are shipping with NVMe SSD (with 2-5 GB/s read speed), Memory (RAM) has speeds of 15-30 GB/s (10 times faster).
 CPU does not work with the data on Disk.
 It requires Mac to load it in Memory (RAM).

 Let me provide you an example.
 This is an elementary example.
 I would not use it as a reference in your Ph.D. thesis.
-You got a MacBook with 8Gb of Memory (RAM).
-You open 16 Tabs with Web Pages in your browser, and each Tab consumes 0.5Gb of Memory.
-You have enough Memory to support it (16 * 0.5Gb equal to 8Gb).
+You got a MacBook with 8 GB of Memory (RAM).
+You open 16 Tabs with Web Pages in your browser, and each Tab consumes 0.5 GB of Memory.
+You have enough Memory to support it (16 * 0.5 GB equal to 8 GB).
 What if you need to open another Page in the Browser?
-You only have 8Gb of Memory, which is not enough to open one more.
+You only have 8 GB of Memory, which is not enough to open one more.
 This means that the Browser and Mac will have to decide how to provide a memory for a new Page:

 - One way is to cache some previous Tabs (Web Pages) on Disk (this is called a Swap memory), releasing the RAM Memory, allowing CPU to work with new Page.
 If you switch back to the Tab that was cached on Disk, Mac will need to cache another Tab on Disk and load the one you need from the Disk back to Memory.
-We know that our Disk provides 2Gb/s speed at least, so saving and loading 0.5Gb will take it around half of a second.
+We know that our Disk provides 2 GB/s speed at least, so saving and loading 0.5 GB will take it around half of a second.
 Will you notice that?
 Probably not.
   In a real scenario, pages will be way smaller, the data will be compressed, which means taking less Memory space, so these delays will be shorter.